jeffreykegler/old_kollos/notes/misc/strand.md

 There are left and right nucleobases, which occur on the left edge and right edge of strands, respectively.

+The RHS of a rule contains at most one nucleobase.
+If it is a right nucleobase, it will always be the first symbol of the RHS.
+If it is a left nucleobase, it will always be the last symbol of the RHS.

 In a RHS containing a nucleobase, a symbol is "inside" another if it is in the direction heading away from